dabla/adf-maven-demo/ReadMe.txt

 To generate the project files for JDeveloper, run the following command from the root of the project (also see explanation at http://www.gwr.no/?p=501):

 mvn -Djdev.release=11.1.1.1.0 org.apache.myfaces.trinidadbuild:maven-jdev-plugin:jdev

+If you receive a java.lang.OutOfMemoryError: Java heap space when running the tests in the ViewController project, just define an environment variable as follow:

+set MAVEN_OPTS=-Xms256m -Xmx1024m -XX:MaxPermSize=512m